 Does Kratom Show up on a Drug Test? – Testing for kratom is uncommon, as the drug’s use is relatively new to the U.S. and is still legal in most states.
-If you are wondering if kratom is illegal in your area, you can find out more here.

 The standard 5-panel drug test often used by employers will not detect kratom.
 These tests only check for the presence of opiates, amphetamines, cocaine, PCP, and marijuana.
 Some specialized tests can detect kratom, however, but they are unlikely to be conducted in most cases.